Last updated 10/6/2021

 How can I find assistance with rent and utility bills?

-All 100 counties in North Carolina have or will have Emergency Rental Assistance Programs (ERAP) available to those who have been financially impacted by COVID-19.
+All 100 counties in North Carolina have Emergency Rental Assistance Programs (ERAP) available to those who have been financially impacted by COVID-19.
 To find rent and utility assistance programs in your county, visit nc211.org/rent-assistance and answer the screening questions.

 Who is eligible for Emergency Rental Assistance Programs?